P/E RATIO: [PASS]

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
 Half of the long-term EPS growth rate for HAR is 20.43%.
-This should be less than the growth rates for the 3 previous quarters which are -15.38%, 51.47% and 110.00%.
-HAR does not pass this test, which means that it does not have good, reasonably steady earnings.
+This should be less than the growth rates for the 3 previous quarters, which are 51.47%, 110.00%, and 675.00%.
+HAR passes this test, which means that it has good, reasonably steady earnings.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.